-Lindsay Pears was appointed in March 2013 to be Queensland's first defence industries' envoy.
-His role involves providing high-level advice to government on defence industry development matters and advocating for Queensland's defence industries nationally and internationally.
+Lindsay Pears was appointed in March 2013 to be Queensland's first defence industries' and aerospace envoy.
+His role involves providing high-level advice to government on defence and aerospace industry development matters and advocating for Queensland's defence industries nationally and internationally.

 Lindsay has significant experience in the defence sector, having held the following roles: